Moner Moto Manush Pailam Na: Soundtrack

 The film soundtrack composed by Shafiq Tuhin.
 The first song of the film is "Koto Bhalobashi Tore" was released on YouTube on 28 July 2019 as a promotional single track.
 The track is written by Shafiq Tuhin himself and sung by Imran Mahmudul and Swaralipi.
 Then the second track of the film "Pran Juriye Jay" released on August 6.
-The track is written by director Zakir Hossain Raju and sung by Mahtim Sakib and Kheya.
+The track is written by director Jakir Hossain Raju and sung by Mahtim Sakib and Kheya.
 Mahtim Shakib made his debut as a playback singer through the song.
-The title track "Moner Moto Manush Pailam Na" released on August 8, 2019 and written by Zakir Hossain Raju and sung by Jahangir Sayeed.
+The title track "Moner Moto Manush Pailam Na" released on August 8, 2019 and written by Jakir Hossain Raju and sung by Jahangir Sayeed.
 Its fourth and last track "E Khancha Vangte Hobe" was released on August 9, 2019.
 The track is written by Shafiq Tuhin and sung by Lemis.
 All of songs of the film was released on Khan's YouTube channel SK Films.